Man Arrested For Murder Of Missing South Side Woman

 65-year-old Hayes, went missing back in May.
 She was last seen in her apartment off of Minerva and 64th.

 Hayes’ family said from the first moments in this investigation, they told police about Jackson.
-More than five months later, there is more frustration than closure.
+More than five months later, they have more frustration than closure.

 Teresa Smith, Hayes’ daughter, said her mother’s disappearance and the investigation has taken a toll on her.